vasu31dev/playwright-ts/docs/Utilities.md

 #### Handling Frames

-The `locatorutils` module provides utility functions to handle frames in Playwright.
+The `locator-utils` module provides utility functions to handle frames in Playwright.
 Frames are used in web development to divide the content of a page into multiple, scrollable regions.
 With Playwright, you can interact with frames in a similar way as you do with separate pages.

-Here's how you can use the `locatorutils` functions to handle frames easily:
+Here's how you can use the `locator-utils` functions to handle frames easily:

 ```typescript
 import { getFrameLocator, getLocatorInFrame } from '@LocatorUtils';